 While there are men who have very short refractory periods and who are able to get an erection and ejaculate again within minutes of their first ejaculation, this is only a small, lucky percentage.The rest of you can develop this skill by simply exercising the pubococcyx muscles; these are the muscles of the pelvic floor that are used to ‘hold it’ when you need to pee.
 When doing Kegel exercises, you strengthen these muscles and when coupled with practicing to recognize your ‘point of no return’ you’ll be able to exert better orgasmic control.

 The use of a sex toy can help maintain excitement after the first orgasm – similarly to how women achieve multiple orgasms, it can be helpful to focus on secondary erogenous zones immediately after your first orgasm.
+To reduce surface friction on your member while keeping yourself stimulated and aroused calls for deep-tissue pleasure; a vibrating masturbation sleeve that provides resonant sonic pulses rather that thrusting and pulling can keep you aroused safely for longer periods.

 Of course, the ability to experience multiple orgasm won’t be a skill you achieve immediately; it takes a lot of practice and requires thinking of your climax in a new way as it depends heavily on your sexual awareness, knowledge of your body and its erogenous areas, and the physical and mental mechanisms that trigger your pleasure.